PaulAvery/dotfiles/README.md

 ![Screenshot](scrot.png)

 ## Configs
 All configs are to be used with the `stow` utility.
 Just apply as needed.
-I use the default grml-zsh-config, which is the reason for no zsh modding in this repository.
+I use the default grml-zsh-config, which is the reason for hardly any zsh modding in this repository.

 ## Dependencies
 ### Applications